 Change the way you cook your food with the FINEX 10" Cast Iron Grill Pan.
-The deep bottom ribs leave clean crosshatched grill lines on your meat, whether it's cooked on the grill, stove-top, or over coals.
-Cook tender meat and vegetables with the deep bottom ribs, keeping your food safe from an unintentional flare-up or charring.
-The smaller 10" Grill Pan is perfect for storage in smaller kitchens, grilling small batches of vegetables and single meat pieces.
-The stainless steel handle allows for ultimate comfort and safe handling.
-Whether on the grill, stove-top, or in the oven, FINEX promises clean grilling results for generations to come.
+The deep bottom ribs leave clean, crosshatched grill lines on your meat; whether it's cooked on the grill, stove-top, or over coals.
+The pan's deep bottom ribs keep your food safe from unintentional flare-ups or charring.
+The smaller 10" Grill Pan is perfect for storage in smaller kitchens and grilling small batches of vegetables or meat.
+The Speed Cool Handle is coiled stainless steel and provides safe handling for the ultimate comfort.
+Whether on the grill, stove-top or in the oven, FINEX promises clean grilling results for generations to come.
 FINEX item number G10-10001.

 |Name:||FINEX 10" Cast Iron Grill Pan, Grillet|

 Right before the final quality check, FINEX coats their cookware cooking surfaces with 100% organic flaxseed oil for a durable, stick-resistant finish that’s ready to cook with out of the box.
 Before you use your new FINEX piece for the first time, give it a quick rinse with warm water and dry it completely to remove any sediment that may have settled in the cookware.
 For your first few uses, add a little oil as you start cooking to help preserve the new coating.
 Over time, your FINEX cookware will continue to develop a natural seasoning, which will enhance the stick-resistant surface.